OliverStuP/Chess/README.md

 ### How to play

 The rules used here match what is used in the actual game.
-Details can be found here for those who are unfamiliar with the game [here] (https://en.wikipedia.org/wiki/Rules_of_chess).
+Details can be found here for those who are unfamiliar with the game [here](https://en.wikipedia.org/wiki/Rules_of_chess).

 As this is build is primarily a simulation, A.I has yet to be designed for the opponent.
 The user must control both the white and black sides.
 As is the case with chess, the white side goes first.